ordbase/generative-orc-721/README.md

    "g":[3,18,24,49]
 }
 ```

-references the sprite / attribute no. 3, 18, 24, 49
+references the sprites / attributes no. 3, 18, 24, 49
+and the sprites / attributes
-and the get merged / stacked in the order listed.
+get merged / stacked / pasted-on-top-of-each-other in the order listed.

+Aside - Pasted On Top Of Each Other?!

+Yes, the (generative) magic is the transparent background / color!
+If you merge a solid / fully opaque image (let's say all black)
+on-top-of another image, than it gets completly overwritten -
+to make the (generative) magic work - use the transparent color
+in your sprite / art layers.